This post may contain affiliate links, please see the privacy policy for details.

 - In a food processor add oats and almonds and blend until the almonds are finely chopped and oats become flour.

-- Next add boiled lentils, cooked onion and garlic, flax eggs, tomato puree, dried herbs, chilli flakes, salt and pepper.
+- Next add boiled lentils, cooked onion and garlic, 1 tablespoon of the flax egg mixture (keep the rest for another use), tomato puree, dried herbs, chili flakes, salt and pepper.

-- Blend until everything is mixed properly, do not over mix as we need a little texture in the meatballs
+- Blend until everything is mixed properly, don't over-mix as we need a little texture in the meatballs.

 - Preheat the air fryer at 350 degrees F.

-- Next to make the marinara sauce put the pan on heat add 1 teaspoon olive oil and add finely chopped onion and garlic, stir for a few seconds, once it turns light brown add the tomato puree and rest of the ingredients.
-Cook it for 10 minutes until the sauce thickens and absorbs all the flavours.
-(You can blend the sauce if wanted a smooth consistency)
+- Add the tomato puree and rest of the ingredients.
+Cook for 10 minutes until the sauce thickens and absorbs all the flavors.
+(You can blend the sauce if wanted a smooth consistency).

-- Add the meatballs and switch off the flame (do not cook the meatballs in sauce, it just needed to be coated with sauce)
+- Add the meatballs and switch off the flame (don't simmer the meatballs in sauce, they just need to be coated in it).

 Notes